01 of 10

 If you love beach-inspired decorating you don't have to take the theme too literally.
 Clean lines and warm organic neutrals like sand and gray, can help you effortlessly create a beach-inspired space.
 The secret to a contemporary beach kitchen is to keep your colors neutral and your design simple.
 KraftMaid's Gray High Gloss Foil kitchen cabinetry has just the right amount of gray to balance the warm neutrals.
 Adding accents of soft blue or green to your neutral kitchen can help you create a serene space for cooking and entertaining.Continue to 4 of 10 below.

 Charcoal Gray is a Glamorous Kitchen Choice

 If you love the look of a glamorous show-stopper kitchen, then rich charcoal gray cabinetry or wall color can be the perfect choice for you.
 If you keep surfaces and layout simple, you can add a few over-the-top accents like chandeliers and sconces.
 The key to a glamorous space is simplicity and sparkle.
 You'll want to keep a classic color scheme with a predominant color like gray and accents of white.Continue to 5 of 10 below.

 Greige is the Perfect Gray for a Kitchen

-Kitchens are a unique decorating challenge, as most of your color will come from cabinetry, countertops, and flooring.
+Kitchens are a unique decorating challenge since most of your color will come from cabinetry, countertops, and flooring.
 Many kitchens don't have much wall space for painting, so you'll want to give a lot of consideration to the basic colors in the room.
-Neutral colors are the most popular choice for kitchens now, but it's totally easy to have trouble combining cabinetry wood tones and stone or tile flooring due to natural undertones.
+Neutral colors are the most popular choice for kitchens.

 Greige Bridges the Gap Between Neutrals